 If no verbal or physical action is taken by a Muslim, it is unlikely to be ignored and it is highly likely Muslims will ask for a prayer room or prayer space within restaurants and many public spaces, which will grow Shari’ah.

 Within Europe this is already happening in workplaces, universities, hospitals and train stations.

 Prayer rooms are not counted within statistics for mosques in the UK, so it is difficult to obtain specific data about this.
 However there are nearly 2000 recorded mosques in the UK, In 1990 there were 440 recorded mosques throughout the whole of the UK.

 There are now over 400 recorded mosques in the capital city of London alone

-The majority of mosques in the UK are of fundamental teachings, such as of Deobandi or Salafist teachings, which are the most severe presentation of Islam, for which is the root of all modern day Jihad groups.
+The majority of mosques in the UK are of fundamental teachings, such as of Deobandi or Salafist teachings, which are the most severe presentations of Islam, for which Deobandi and Salafist are the root of all modern day Jihad groups.

 Reliance of the traveller Islamic sacred law, f16.0.

 Reliance of the traveller, Islamic sacred law, f9.